 The multidisciplinary team within ICU/HDU is made up of highly experienced and professional doctors, nurses and allied health staff.
-The doctors are those who have specialised in taking care of very ill patients (intensivists) and doctors training to be specialists in intensive care, anaesthesia, emergency medicine, internal medicine and surgery.
+The Consultant doctors are those who have specialised in taking care of very ill patients (Intensivists) and Registrar doctors training to be specialists in intensive care, anaesthesia, emergency medicine, internal medicine and surgery.
 The registered nurses are specialised in intensive care and high dependency nursing.
 Allied health members include physiotherapists, dietitians, pharmacists, radiographers, occupational therapists, speech language technicians and biomedical technicians.

 Patients may be admitted to the Intensive Care Unit/High Dependency Unit from the Emergency Care Centre, a ward, the operating theatre, the Coronary Care Unit or following transfer from another hospital or intensive care unit.

 Waitakere Hospital does not have its own Intensive Care Unit or High Dependency Unit, thus patients who require this level of care and do not have conditions for which they need to go to the other Auckland hospitals (see above) are usually admitted to the North Shore Hospital Intensive Care Unit/High Dependency Unit.